 Combining therapies.
-There is ongoing research evaluating the benefit of the different treatment approaches, especially the use of concomitant treatment (combining more than one treatment).
+There is ongoing research evaluating the benefit of different treatment approaches, especially the use of concomitant treatment, which combines more than one treatment.

 Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body's natural defenses to fight the cancer.
-It uses materials either made by the body or in a laboratory to bolster, target, or restore immune system function.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
+It uses materials either made by the body or in a laboratory to improve, target, or restore immune system function.
 Learn more about immunotherapy .

 Virus research.
 Researchers are investigating the role of a common virus called cytomegalovirus in the development of salivary gland cancer and how that link could be used to find new treatments.

 Tumor genetics.
-Early laboratory research indicates that genetic changes in a salivary gland tumor, particularly regarding the tumor suppressor genes APC and PTEN, may be helpful in providing new targets for treatments.
+Early laboratory research indicates that genetic changes in a salivary gland tumor, particularly those related to the tumor suppressor genes APC and PTEN, may be helpful in providing new targets for treatments.
 Learn more about targeted therapy .